-It is difficult for us to imagine how law and order functioned prior to mid-nineteenth-century these developments.
-Prior to 1830, Britain had no organized police Though major cities like New York and Boston developed police forces by the 1840's, only after the Civil War did official police forces become a normal feature of urban life in America.
-Ironically, formal police forces in the US South developed out of the Slave Patrols that had formed track the decades earlier to movement of slaves and free blacks out of fear of rebellion.61
+It is difficult for us to imagine how law and order functioned prior to these mid-nineteenth-century developments.
+Prior to 1830, Britain had no organized police force.
+Though major cities like New York and Boston developed police forces by the 1840's, only after the Civil War did official police forces become a normal feature of urban life in America.
+Ironically, formal police forces in the US South developed out of the Slave Patrols that had formed decades earlier to track the movement of slaves and free blacks out of fear of rebellion.

 Of course, cities had not been lawless up to this point.
 As early as 1285 the British monarchs had instituted decrees to safeguard law and order in London, just as Louis XIV (d.
-1715) did in Paris. these ad hoc, often unprofessional, watchmen were only found in the capital cities.
+1715) did in Paris.
+But these ad hoc, often unprofessional, watchmen were only found in the capital cities.
 More importantly, they did not engage in preventative policing (walking the beat) nor investigation of the wide range of crimes reported.
-The same applied to the institution of the shurta, shiḥna or fawjdār (all meaning, police) roughly, Islamic in civilization, which can first be found under the early caliphs.
+The same applied to the institution of the shurta, shiḥna, or fawjdār (all meaning, roughly, police) in Islamic civilization, which can first be found under the early caliphs.[62]

 Prior to the nineteenth century, the only law enforcement officials in cities and towns around the world were the equivalents of local marshals or sheriffs, whose main job was to handle prisoners and provide security in the court.
-Britain, if someone committed a serious crime, the assumption was that "a great hue and cry" would be emitted and that a crowd would perpetrator to bring the courthouse to stand trial.
-Outside of Islamic metropolises like Cairo or Istanbul, where Shariah courts were readily available to litigate people's disputes, people in rural probably settled areas most disputes informally within village or family networks.
+In Britain, if someone committed a serious crime, the assumption was that "a great hue and cry" would be emitted and that a crowd would bring the perpetrator to the courthouse to stand trial.
+Outside of Islamic metropolises like Cairo or Istanbul, where Shariah courts were readily available to litigate people's disputes, people in rural areas probably settled most disputes informally within village or family networks.